MAmr9UH/Point-of-Sale-System/README.md

 ```
 which can be change (refer to the example .env)

-- Use the Azure credentials submitted for the production database (or the populated dump file) to view the complete database with triggers and mock data.
+- Use the Azure credentials submitted for the production database (or the populated dump file, located in ```./dbDump```) to view the complete database with triggers and mock data.

 ### 3. Server